 Learn how FOUNDATION-Plans can make the Capital Budgeting process easier for your organization.

-Typically, a Capital Budgeting plan takes into account the calculation of each project’s cash flow by period, the present value of cash flows after time value for money, the number of years it takes for a project flow to project the initial cash investment, a risk assessment of risk, and other factors.
+A capital budgeting plan takes into account the calculation of each project’s cash flow by period, the present value of cash flows after time value for money, the number of years it takes for a project flow to project the initial cash investment, a risk assessment of risk, and other factors.

 What is the Goal of Capital Budget Analysis?

-In general, capital budget analysis aims to put various numbers into perspective.
+Capital budget analysis aims to put various numbers into perspective.
 It provides context to the costs of physical assets against an organization's operating budget.

 For example, we have worked with the New York Department of Education (DoE) and the School Construction Authority (SCA) since 1998 to implement a system that performs comprehensive costing for the annual school construction budget.
 Our solution, FOUNDATION-Plans, allows the DoE to generate comprehensive reports based on specific SCA requirements, and our costing calculation software enables report generation based on inspection deficiencies.

-Their Five-Year Capital Plan, which regularly encompasses $14 to $16 billion in project planning, requires that assessments are performed across the entire network of New York City's public schools.
+Their Five-Year Capital Plan, which regularly encompasses $14 to $16 billion in project planning, requires assessments across the entire network of New York City's public schools.
 Following these building inspections, the agency prioritizes which problems to fix, how much each project will cost, and how long each project will take to implement.
 Before working with Intellis, this process was arduous, inefficient, and often inaccurate.

-Deficiencies found through the inspection process using facility condition assessment software, developed by Intellis, FOUNDATION-Conditions, are costed and prioritized using the Deficiency Costing Prioritization system.
+Deficiencies found during the inspection process using facility condition assessment software, developed by Intellis, FOUNDATION-Conditions, are costed and prioritized using the Deficiency Costing Prioritization system.
 This system allows the DoE and SCA to prioritize the deficiencies of 1,700 public schools using built-in algorithms and reporting.

 After implementing our FOUNDATION Solution, the agency produced a more accurate and transparent 5-Year Capital Plan Amendment, which included an increase of over $1 billion for enhanced educational services and better facilities for NYC schools.